 Step 2: Painting the Chick

 Take your regular paint brush and apply your first coat of yellow paint.
+Of course, you can paint your craft stick birds any color.
+Red would be cute for cardinals.
+Yellow reminds me of spring, so our craft stick bird is yellow.
 The popsicle sticks usually absorb the first coat fairly quickly so you can go back over it for 1-2 more coats to get a solid yellow base.

 Step 3: Yellow Wings and Hair

 Take the yellow construction paper and cut a simple “oval eye” shape x 2 for the wings.
 Then act as if you are cutting out a tree with two branches on either side for the hair.

 Step 4: Orange Feet and Beak

 Again as mentioned above a “tree with branches” is needed for the feet, you will need two of these.
 Then the beak cut a small square and then you will fold one corner to the opposite diagonal corner to form the beak (fold the crease firmly to make it look like a beak)

 Step 5: Adding all your parts

 If making these craft stick chicks with preschoolers or young children, consider using Glue Dots for them to adhere their chick parts, rather than using the glue gun again.

 Be prepared, the littles will beg to make more popsicle stick crafts.